Moles and the potential for a skin cancer diagnosis in Huntington

 Roger Koreen, M.D., F.A.A.D.

-Dr. Roger Koreen has dedicated nearly three decades to delivering a full range of dermatology services to over 90,000 patients.
+Dr. Roger Koreen has dedicated more than three decades to providing a wide range of dermatology services to over 90,000 patients.
 He received his medical training at Mount Sinai School of Medicine before going on to complete his residency at the world-renowned Johns Hopkins Medical Institute.
 As a member of the American Academy of Dermatology, the American Society for Laser Medicine and Surgery, as well as the American Society for Dermatologic Surgery, Dr. Koreen is committed to continuing education and training.
 In addition to his practice, Dr. Koreen is also a staff member at Huntington Hospital.

 Connect with Dr. Roger Koreen on Linkedin